pedromourasistemas/challenge_bliss/README.md

-# challenge_bliss
-Challenge Bliss - Android
+# Challenge Bliss

+Technologies used

+- Kotlin